 Volunteer in Kenya

 Volunteer options in Kenya include opportunities centered around community development efforts including teaching, community building, and healthcare.
-If you are interested in wildlife, environmental and ecosystem conservation, then volunteering on the savannahs and in the deltas is definitely for you.
+If you are interested in environmental and wildlife volunteering, then volunteering on the savannahs and in the deltas is definitely for you.

 Nairobi, the capital, is the largest city in the country.
 Almost half of the country’s inhabitants reside in poverty due to ongoing economic and social inequality throughout country.
 Many volunteer projects focus on providing aid in fields such as health, teaching and community development.
 In such a metropolitan city, there is also plenty to do in your free time such as visit a safari and enjoy good local cuisine.